frictionlessdata/datapackage/specs/data-resource.md

 <div class="alert alert-warning security" markdown="block">
-SECURITY:  `/` (absolute path) and `../` (relative parent path) are forbidden to avoid security vulnerabilities when implementing data package tools.
+SECURITY:  `/` (absolute path) and `../` (relative parent path) are forbidden to avoid security vulnerabilities when implementing data package software.
 These limitations on resource `path` ensure that resource paths only point to files within the data package directory and its subdirectories.
-This prevents data package tools being exploited by a malicious user to gain unintended access to sensitive information.
+This prevents data package software being exploited by a malicious user to gain unintended access to sensitive information.

 For example, suppose a data package hosting service stores packages on disk and